huaweicloud/terraform-provider-huaweicloud/docs/data-sources/evs_volumes.md

 * `region` - (Optional, String) Specifies the region in which to query the disk list.
   If omitted, the provider-level region will be used.

+* `volume_id` - (Optional, String) Specifies the ID for the disk.

+* `name` - (Optional, String) Specifies the name for the disks.
+This field will undergo a fuzzy matching query, the query result is for all disks whose names contain this value.

+* `volume_type_id` - (Optional, String) Specifies the type ID for the disks.

 * `availability_zone` - (Optional, String) Specifies the availability zone for the disks.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID for filtering.